Liangyu5wu/Liangyu5wu.github.io/content/post/Stanford_start/index.md

   caption: ''
 ---

-Starting to adjust to the time difference and setting up my new studio apartment.
+Starting to overcome jet lag while settling into my new studio apartment.
+Many things to tackle, but the sunshine here is lovely!